 Emerging healthcare industry trends and transformations will bring about significant challenges in the US healthcare industry.
 Request a FREE brochure to learn more about our services and how we can help you tackle new healthcare industry challenges.

 In this blog, healthcare industry experts at Infiniti Research discuss three key barriers to healthcare innovation.

 Unaligned budgeting units

-Hospitals are generally organized by clinical departments, care centers, and other ancillary departments each with their own budgets.
+Hospitals are generally organized by clinical departments, care centers, and other ancillary departments each with its own budgets.
 As a result, it becomes difficult to align those budgets and department goals in such a manner that one innovation works for all budgets.
 These decentralized budgets often lead to limited investment in healthcare innovation projects which could ultimately benefit the patient throughout the entire care cycle.
-Experts at Infiniti suggests that a single, unified budget dedicated just to healthcare innovation could help address the problem of hospitals not taking advantage of innovative solutions.
+Experts at Infiniti suggest that a single, unified budget dedicated just to healthcare innovation could help address the problem of hospitals not taking advantage of innovative solutions.

 Rigid annual operating budgets